 A mixture of both is the best option.
 Or using natural yogurt instead of milk as we do for this recipe.
 Using only milk will produce a filling without enough structure and might take too long to set.
 All cream will render a heavy quiche, dense, and too rich.

-Yes, to avoid soggyness.
-Blind baking means the crust is pre-baked so it creates a dry surface, making it harder for liquids in the filling to immediately start to seep in, making it hard to fully bake.
+Yes, to avoid sogginess.
+Blind baking means the crust is pre-baked, creating a dry surface, making it harder for liquids in the filling to immediately start to seep in, making it hard to bake fully.

 It depends on the vegetable and is recommended for most of them.
 Many vegetables won't fully cook in the oven.
 Whether you roast or cook them in a skillet, drain any liquid that might have collected before filling the crust.
 If using frozen vegetables there's no need to cook them, but I do recommend thawing them to avoid adding extra water to the filling.